antonmoeriksson/Text-Mining-of-the-Swedish-Parliament-/README.md

 # Text-Mining-of-the-Swedish-Parliament-
-A text mining project to classify the origianl party-author of a polical document.
+A text mining project to classify the original party-author of a political document.